rothgar/ansible-workstation/README.md

 Or use one of the specific fedora/ubuntu/gnome folders to tweek settings.

+### Compatibility

+Should work with Ubuntu 14.04, 14.10 and Fedora 21, 22.

+It should be modular enough to adapt to newer versions and derivatives (Linux Mint, RedHat)

 ### Usage

 Add your own hosts file or run locally with